jhutchins/vivint/README.rst

 The solution to the vivint homework problem for Jeff Hutchins.

+Running
+_______

+The application can be run either as python vivint or by installing the project with python setup.py install and using the provided vivint script.

+By default the application will run on port 8080 with a default logging verbosity of info.
+These options can be changed with the --port and --log flags.
+For more info run the application with the --help flag.

 API Overview
 ------------

 All responses are wrapped in a JSON object under the key 'result'.
 This is so the API might be more easily extended in the future without introducing breaking changes to the API.

 Models
 ~~~~~~